Leonty Gurtyev: Death

-On 7 December 1942, Gurtyev was promoted to the rank of Major General.

 Gurtyev's division fought in the extended operations around Kursk, which lasted from July through August 1943.
 On the 8th of August, during the battle for the recapture of Orel, a shell exploded at the officers' observation post and Gurtyev, protecting with his body General Alexander Gorbatov, died immediately from the shrapnel.

-Awards
+Honors

-On 4 May 1943, Gurtyev was awarded the Order of the Red Banner.
-Post-humously, the Order of Lenin was awarded as well as the Order of the Red Banner for a second time.
-On 27 August 1943, the Soviet Presidium, citing his "exemplary performance in command assignments in battle with the German invaders and the heroism and courage displayed," awarded Gurtyev posthumously the medal of the Hero of the Soviet Union.
+Gurtyev was honored Post-humously with the Order of Lenin, as well as with the Order of the Red Banner for a second time.
+On 27 August 1943, the Soviet Presidium, citing the Major General's "exemplary performance in command assignments in battle with the German invaders and the heroism and courage displayed," awarded Gurtyev posthumously the medal of the Hero of the Soviet Union.